 two co-major professors and at least one other member

 Committee members should be from the general research area in which the degree is sought.
 (Colleges and Majors may require additional committee members and specify characteristics.)
+There can be no more than X Affiliate Graduate Faculty members on the Committee – FOR DISCUSSION

 Member Definition